 In the UK the law covering copyright is the Copyright, Designs and Patents Act of 1988 as amended by later legislation.
 The entire Act can be viewed at http://www.legislation.gov.uk/ukpga/1988/48.
 It covers pretty much anything that is a photograph, sound recording, artwork, film or written words.
 For convenience I will refer to all of these as works.
 The main purpose of the Act is to protect the Intellectual Property Rights (IPR) of the copyright owner, by not allowing other people to copy the work except as allowed by the copyright holder.

-Copyright belongs to the creator of the work, or if they were employed to create the work then it belongs to their employer.
+According to the 1988 act (as amended), copyright belongs to the creator of the work, or if they were employed to create the work then it belongs to their employer.
+Note that if someone commissions a freelance creator, then the copyright belongs to the creator, not the commissioner.
 Copyright lasts for a long time.
 We are mostly concerned with photos and writing here, and the copyright in these lasts for the life of the creator plus 70 years.
 To be precise it expires 70 years after the end of the calendar year in which the creator dies.
 If the creator is unknown then copyright expires 70 years after the work was created, or if it has been made public in that time then the copyright expires 70 years after the work was made public.
 There are a couple of special cases: If a work is produced by the Monarch or somebody working on the Monarch's behalf, then the work is Crown Copyright.
 Similarly if the work is produced on behalf of Parliament then the work is Parliamentary Copyright.
 Crown Copyright can last up to 125 years from when the work was produced and Parliamentary Copyright lasts 50 years.

 Well, if they are the copyright holder then you might think they have a valid complaint.
 But, of course, it is not quite that simple.
 Ancestry, FindMyPast, Facebook and similar sites have terms and conditions that will include clauses that: